TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/models/rak-7240/pf.md

 <!--more-->

 {{< note >}} Packet Forwarder mode also includes an option to use the gateway as an MQTT bridge.
 This allows RAK7240 to connect to its built-in LoRa Network Server, or to an external server.
-However, {{% tts %}} is not supported (yet) as an external LoRaWAN network server by this gateway. {{</ note >}}
+However, {{% tts %}} is not supported (yet) as an external LoRaWAN® network server by this gateway. {{</ note >}}

 To configure the gateway to use the {{% udp-pf %}}, navigate to **LoRa Network &#8594; Network Settings &#8594; Packet Forwarder Settings**.